Mercury-Redstone 4: Explosive hatch

 Liberty Bell 7 also had a new explosive hatch release.
 This would allow an astronaut to exit the spacecraft quickly in the event of an emergency.
 Emergency personnel could also trigger the explosive hatch from outside the spacecraft by pulling on an external lanyard.
 Both the pop-off hatch and the lanyard are standard features of ejection seats used in military aircraft, but in the Mercury design, the pilot still had to exit the craft himself, or be removed by emergency personnel.
 The original exit procedure was to climb out through the antenna compartment, after removing a small pressure bulkhead.
 This was a difficult and slow procedure.
 Removal of an injured or unconscious astronaut through the top hatch would be nearly impossible.
 The original side hatch was bolted shut with 70 bolts and covered with several spacecraft shingles, making it a slow process to open the original hatch.

-McDonnell Aircraft engineers devised two different quick release hatches for the Mercury spacecraft.
-The first had a latch, and was used on Ham's (a chimpanzee) MR-2 and Shepard's MR-3 missions.
+McDonnell Aircraft engineers devised two different quick-release hatches for the Mercury spacecraft.
+The first had a latch, and was used on the chimpanzee Ham's MR-2 and Shepard's MR-3 missions.
 The second design was an explosive release hatch.
 The quick release latching hatch weighed 69 lb (31 kg), too much of a weight addition to use on the orbital version of the spacecraft.
 The explosive hatch design used the 70 bolts of the original design, but each quarter-inch (6.35 mm) titanium bolt had a 0.06 in hole bored into it to provide a weak point.
 A mild detonating fuse (MDF) was installed in a channel between the inner and outer seal around the periphery of the hatch.
 When the MDF was ignited, the resulting gas pressure between the inner and outer seal would cause the bolts to fail in tension.

 There were two ways to fire the explosive hatch during recovery.
 On the inside of the hatch was a knobbed plunger.
 The pilot could remove a pin and press the plunger with a force of 5 or 6 lb_{f} (25 N).
 This would detonate the explosive charge, which would shear off the 70 bolts and propel the hatch 25 ft away in one second.
 If the pin was left in place, a force of 40 lb_{f} (180 N) was required to detonate the bolts.
 An outside rescuer could blow open the hatch by removing a small panel near the hatch and pulling a lanyard.
 The explosive hatch weighed 23 lb.